DETAILED ACTION

 Regarding the amounts of the components, in the case where the claimed ranges “overlap or lie inside ranges disclosed by the prior art” a prima facie case of obviousness exists.
 Similarly, a prima facie case of obviousness exists where the claimed ranges or amounts do not overlap with the prior art but are merely close.
 See MPEP 2144.05 A.

 Further regarding claim 64, while the composition having a weight ratio of the total amount of polysaccharide thickening agent to the total amount of inorganic phosphate to provide styling effect to the hair is not explicitly disclosed, a chemical composition and its properties are inseparable.
 MPEP 2112.01 II.
-Therefore, because the prior art discloses a composition for the hair with the same components (i.e., sodium hexametaphosphate and xanthan gum in amounts overlapping with those claimed), the properties the applicant discloses and/or claims (provides styling effects) are necessarily present.
+Therefore, because the prior art discloses a composition for the hair with the same components (i.e., sodium hexametaphosphate and xanthan gum in amounts overlapping with those claimed), the properties the applicant discloses and/or claims (provides styling effects) are reasonably expected to be necessarily present.
 Furthermore, Lagrange teaches that compositions containing the claimed amount of sodium hexametaphosphate and xanthan gum in the presence of water is applied to hair and used for lightening keratin fibers (abstract; Claim 25).
 It would be reasonably expected that the compositions of Lagrange would provide other forms of styling to hair.

 Claims 65 and 75 are rendered prima facie obvious because Lagrange discloses sodium hexametaphosphate (pg.
 8, lines 26-31) in an amount ranging from 0.5 to 20% by weight relative to the weight of the composition (pg.
 12, lines 13-15) and an organic thickener, such as xanthan gum (pg.
 44, lines 21-27), in an amount of 0.01% to 20% by weight (pg.
 45, lines 3-4).
 A prima facie case of obviousness exists because of overlap, as previously discussed.
 Furthermore, where the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation.
 See MPEP 2144.05(II)(A).
 In this case, the general conditions of the amounts of sodium hexametaphosphate and xanthan gum have been taught by the prior art; as such, it would not have been inventive for the skilled artisan to have discovered the optimum ratio via routine experimentation.